 Phones and Internet devices (i.e., devices capable of accessing the Internet) will NOT be allowed during quizzes and exams.
-You are NOT allowed to access the Internet during class, except during specific times when the instructor explicitly tells you otherwise.
-However, you may use phones and Internet devices as calculators (except during quizzes and exams).
+As a general rule, please put all of your electronic devices away before the start of each class period.
+On occasion, when the instructor explicitly permits, there will be times when you may take out your phones and Internet devices to use them as calculators (except during quizzes and exams!).
 You are NOT allowed to text, use social media, or use non-calculator apps during class, except during times when the instructor explicitly tells you otherwise.
-(Here is a list of apps that you are allowed to use during class, except for quizzes and exams: Calculator, Wolfram|Alpha, Khan Academy, and Socrative.
-This list may grow during the semester, so stay tuned to Moodle for the most up-to-date version of the syllabus.
+(Here is a list of apps that the instructor may allow you to use during class, except for quizzes and exams: Calculator, Wolfram|Alpha, Khan Academy, Socrative, and Wikipedia.
+This list is likely to grow during the semester, so stay tuned to Moodle for the most up-to-date version of the syllabus.
 After class or during office hours, please ask if you would like a certain app to be added to the list of approved apps.
 If the instructor deems the app appropriate for class, it will be added to the list.)

-Upon entering the classroom, please silence your phones and other electronic devices.
-You are NOT allowed to wear headphones, earbuds, or any kind of headset while in the classroom, unless the instructor tells you otherwise.
+Upon the start of each class period, please silence and put away your phones and other electronic devices.
+You are NOT allowed to wear headphones, earbuds, or any kind of headset during class, unless the instructor tells you otherwise.
 Such devices should be put away and should be completely out of sight.
 If you have any concerns regarding these policies, please speak with the instructor after class or during office hours.